-Distributions of available cash to our general partner and its affiliates We will generally make cash distributions 98% to the unitholders and 2% to our general partner.
+Distributions of available Cash to our general partner.
 In addition, if distributions exceed the minimum quarterly distribution and other higher target levels, our general partner will be entitled to increasing percentages of the distributions, up to 50% of the distributions above the highest target level.

-During the year ended December 31, 2010, we distributed approximately \$10.9 million to Morgan Stanley and its affiliates.
+During the year ended December 31, 2011, we distributed approximately \$12.1 million to Morgan Stanley and its affiliates.
 Assuming we have sufficient available cash to pay the minimum quarterly distribution on all of our outstanding units for four quarters, our general partner and its affiliates would receive an annual distribution of approximately \$0.5 million on the 2% general partner interest and approximately \$5.1 million on their common units.